overloadedargs/next_template/README.md

 ## Features

- * Stylesheet Selector for use in Design or otherwise using CSS var and HTML Datalist attribute
+ * Stylesheet Selector for use in Design or otherwise using CSS var and HTML Datalist tag
  * Multiple fonts
  * Basic CSS Animation for text in Articles
  * Debounce from Lodash example on form